 Regardless of body style MUST have a stock roof skin in keeping with the body material used, and B pillars all the way to quarter panels of the make and model body being declared.
 The “A” pillars (windshield posts) may be fabricated as long as they have a close resemblance to factory pieces.
 B pillars may be reshaped to resemble a 2 door car if a 4 door roof is used.

 Fenders and doors may be fabricated using a minimum of 22 gauge standard sheet metal (No aluminum or alloys).
 Must look completely original and must meet approval of tech if fabricated.
 Body must be complete with all doors, fenders, quarter panels, hood, trunk and roof as well as both bumpers.
 All chrome moldings, door handles, nameplates and lights must be removed.
 All doors must be welded or bolted shut to the satisfaction of the tech inspector.

 Aftermarket hood steel, aluminum, or fiberglass may be used if available for body used.

 Inner splash aprons in the front fenders must be removed.
 Headlamps and tail lamps must be replaced with sheet metal filler.

 Cars must not be excessively rusty and must be presentable in appearance.
 Body and appearance will be strictly enforced and scrutinized by track officials at all times.
-The tech committee will reject cars that are considered unsafe or improperly prepared.
+The Tech Official will reject cars that are considered unsafe or improperly prepared.

 Minimum roof height of 50", measured 6" back from windshield in the center of roof.
 Skirts and nose must have minimum 4" ground clearance.